ejwillemse/BAN313Assignments/chapter1.md

 ---
-title       : Assignment 1 - Introduction to data, probability, and inference. description : This assignment covers the first three chapters of Industrial Analysis using R, which deals with introduction to data, basic probability theory, and inference for categorical and numerical data.
+title       : Assignment 1 - Introduction to data, probability, and inference. description : This assignment covers the first four chapters of Industrial Analysis using R, which deals with introduction to data, basic probability theory, and inference for categorical and numerical data.